-Although Panels 1, 2, and 3 are closed, convergence monitoring continues in the panel entries between E-300 and the explosion isolation walls (Panels 1 and 2) and substantial and isolation barriers (Panel 3).
+Although Panels 1 through 4 are closed, convergence monitoring continues in the panel entries between E-300 and the explosion isolation walls (Panels 1 and 2) and substantial and isolation barriers (Panels 3 and 4).
 The monitoring results indicate a steady long-term trend.
 The lowest closure rates were observed nearest to the rigid masonry walls.
-Geotechnical monitoring in Panel 3 indicated continued deformation and deteriorating ground conditions until data could no longer be obtained.